 Secondary Education Degrees & Certification

-There are many careers that one can acquire with a bachelor degree in secondary education, whether that degree comes from a traditional university or online school.
+There are many careers that one can acquire with a bachelor degree in secondary education.
 This includes but is not limited to teachers, counselors, principals and administrators.
 An individual with a secondary education degree can find work in a public or private school at the middle school, junior high, or high school level.

 Once a degree is obtained, graduates will qualify for high school jobs in the state in which they are certified.
 For example, those who major in secondary education with English as their content area can expect to receive secondary education jobs teaching high school English, literature, speech, or writing.
 A middle school endorsement will qualify a graduate to teach grades 5-8, in addition to high school jobs.
 Additional endorsements are possible in areas such as coaching and driver’s education, which make the graduate more marketable to prospective employers.

 Students graduating with a master’s degree in secondary education degree can pursue a career as a teacher in secondary schools.
 These candidates will have completed a bachelor’s degree, which does not necessarily have to be in an educational field.
 Those who pursue a master’s degree in secondary education should possess a love of learning, a passion for teaching, and the subject matter knowledge required to teach at the high school level.

 The following schools had the highest rated secondary education programs according to The National Council on Teacher Quality (NCTQ).
 The NCTQ evaluated and scored 2,400 US college teacher preparation programs in 2014.

 1. Western Governors University

 3. Fort Hays State University

 5. Miami University of Ohio (Undergraduate)